aliclark/the_wooden_sword/Indra’s Venn Diagram.md

 ### Supporting Indra's Net

-7. I have so far made arguments assuming an ontological scenario of an infinite plurality of possible universes (which is not totally unfounded - it doesn't seem outright impossible that our universe could exist while at the same time some completely distinct universe also exists, nor that ontology couldn't accomodate infinite existences - if anything finite existence feels less clear a scenario, perhaps except for 1).
+7. I have so far made arguments assuming an ontological scenario of an infinite plurality of possible universes (which is not totally unfounded - it doesn't seem outright impossible that our universe could exist while at the same time some completely distinct universe also exists, nor that ontology couldn't accomodate infinite existences.
+It seems most straightforward to believe either 1 or infinity is correct, in any case).

 8. There is traditionally a conflict between viewing Ontology as Monist versus a Plurality of Universes.
 I believe there is an ontological representation that overcomes the traditional contradiction of Ontological Monism vs. Ontological Plurality of Universes, which is Indra's Net.